Butterfly Pose (Baddha Konasana)

 Elevated Butterfly Pose

-• Place a yoga block, bolster, or a folded blanket under your pelvic bone to elevate your hips slightly.
+• Place a yoga block, bolster, or a folded blanket under your pelvic bone to slightly elevate your hips.

 • Now, bring your feet together by bending your knees while lowering your knees.